rhkdump/kernel-auto-bisect/README.md

 ### How to stop KAB?
-After this script find the first bad commit, it will stop automatically.
+After KAB finds the first bad commit/build, it will stop automatically.

 To stop the process manually, you should log in the system and disable the service called kernel-auto-bisect: